 The husband of an attorney who died at the age of 30 from mesothelioma is blaming a lifetime of using Johnson & Johnson baby powder for his wife’s death.

-Antoine Bostic is asking jurors in South Carolina to find against J&J, as well as talc supplier Imerys Talc America and Rite Aid of South Carolina, in the death of his wife Bertila Boyd-Bostic.
+Antoine Bostic is asking jurors in South Carolina to fight against J&J, as well as talc supplier Imerys Talc America and Rite Aid of South Carolina, in the death of his wife Bertila Boyd-Bostic.
 Bostic says the baby powder his wife used her entire life contained asbestos that gave her the rare, deadly cancer.

 Just last month, a jury in New Jersey ordered Johnson & Johnson and Imerys to pay a total of $117 million in compensatory and punitive damages in another asbestos mesothelioma case.